-New Residential Character Arva - Residential areas throughout DeValb are diverse and unique.
-The ourrent Fiture Land Use Map, however, considers the majority of DeValb are only one character area Saturban."
-To late reflect the directly of development and character, a new character area is proposed for the more intown and older residential areas.
-This new category will encourage better connectivity and addess mild development opportunities.
-The map shows where the new character area will be located in DeValb Country.
+New Residential Character Area - Residential areas throughout DeNaits are diverse and unique.
+The ourrent Future Land Use Map, however, bondiders the majority of DeNaits as only one character area Subtrach.
+To be their reflect the diversity of development and character area - and encourse area - and the subtracter area - and t